Brandon225/snippet_converter/README.md

+# Snippets - A text editor snippet converter

-This snippet converter will allow developers to easily convert their snippets when moving to a new text editor.
+This snippet converter will allows developers to easily convert their snippets when moving to a new text editor.